Real-World Builds

 Practical Tip

 Always send a test email to yourself first.
-Tell Cursor: "Send a test version to my email address."
+Tell your agent: "Send a test version to my email address."
 Verify the formatting, links, and content before hitting the full subscriber list.
 This single step prevents most email mistakes.

 What Makes This Possible